Looking for fun and exciting things to do during the spring in Toronto?

 Tokyo Police Club and Born Ruffians are both local bands I love, and they performed at CMW back in 2019.

-If you’re a music lover, snag yourself some tickets to a show this June 2022!
+If you’re a music lover, snag yourself some tickets to a show this June 5th to 10th, 2023!

 See a show at NXNE

-NXNE is a popular Toronto music festival that’s been running since 1995, and it’s happening June 14th to 19th this year.
+NXNE is a popular Toronto music festival that’s been running since 1995 (as old as me!), and it’s happening this year from June 13th to 17th, 2023.

-There’ll be over 300 bands and performers performing at more than 20 clubs across Toronto, so it’ll be an epic time!
+There’ll be over 300 bands and performers performing at more than 20 venues across Toronto, so it’ll be an epic time!

 Watch a documentary at the Hot Docs Festival

-The Hot Docs Festival is another part-industry, part-entertainment festival that happens in Toronto every spring.
+The Hot Docs Festival is a part-industry, part-entertainment festival that happens in Toronto every spring.

 It’s the largest documentary festival in North America, and the ultimate event for doc lovers!